Minnesota Department of Health Equal Opportunity

 If you think you have been subjected to discrimination under an MDH program or activity you may file a complaint with MDH’s Office of Workforce Diversity (OWD).

-You may use the Discrimination/Harassment Complaint Form (Word file: 142KB/3 pages) and mail, email or fax it to:
+You may use the Discrimination/Harassment Complaint Form (Word) and mail, email or fax it to:

 Human Resource Management